bluescan/tacentview/docs/cli.md

 Many image formats have additional load parameters that may be specified.
 In this example EXR files are loaded with a gamma-correction of 1.8 (default is 2.2) and an exposure value of 3.5.
 Exposure ranges from -10.0 to 10.0 with the neutral default being 1.0.
 For EXR files additional load parameters, not shown here, include defogging (`defog`), and adjusting _knee_ values (white and middle points) using knee-low (`knelo`), and knee-high (`knehi`).\
 \
 \
-**Example {% increment egnum %} - Convert JPG to TGA Respecting EFIF Orientation**
+**Example {% increment egnum %} - Convert JPG to TGA Respecting EXIF Orientation**
 ```
 tacentview -c --in jpg --inJPG strct=true,exifo=true
 ```
-Some JPG files have meta-data that indicates, among other things, what orientation the camera was when the picture was taken.
+Some JPG files have meta-data that includes, among other things, the orientation of the camera when the picture was taken.
 By specifying `exifo=true` we can undo this orientation automatically for JPG files.
 The resultant TGA will always be oriented correctly when we do this.
-The default is to not take the EFIX orientation into account.
+The default is to not take the EXIF orientation into account.
 The `strct=true` load parameter means that any input JPG files must be well-defined and _strictly_ meet the JPeg specification.
-Setting this to false allows some non-conformant images to still be loaded.\
+Setting this to false allows some non-conformant images to be loaded.\
 \
 \
 **Example {% increment egnum %} - Convert DDS to TGA Specifying Load Parameters**